ColonelParrot/cloner4html/docs/documentation.md

 }
 ```

 Once selected, you can select inner elements.
-This is when the **data-cid** attribute come in.
+This is when the **data-cid** attribute comes in.

 Suppose you have the following: